Greetings stargazers and enthusiasts alike!

 - Playing for the club baseball team from 2006-2009

 NASA places a significant amount of resources into Science, Technology, Engineering, and Mathematics (STEM) education, and rightfully so.
 What better way to capture the hearts and minds some of those students living in the path of totality than to have a NASA scientist and outreach team present at their school?
 That’s exactly what we did in the surrounding area around Carbondale.
 Moreover, the website team developed an entire directory of resources for both formal and informal educators.
-During these school visits, we facilitated discussions on how eclipses work, how to safely view one, the science behind them, and how they have been interpreted historically.
-Such activities comprised of: 1) making Eclipse Fans, showing maps that indicate the Earth-Moon-Sun relationship, and holding Q&A discussions with the students.
+During these school visits, we facilitated discussions on how eclipses work, how to safely view one, the science behind them, and how they have been historically interpreted.
+Such activities comprised of: making Eclipse Fans, showing maps that indicate the Earth-Moon-Sun relationship, and holding Q&A discussions with the students.

 In addition to the school visits, NASA, along with a few other organizations such as PBS Kids, Louisiana State University, Southern Illinois University, and the Adler Planetarium, all setup informational booths in the SIU Arena for a two-day stretch preceding the eclipse event.
 It was here I had the pleasure of manning the “Solar System Sciences” booth.
 With NASA’s Cassini mission to Saturn ending on September 15th, 2017, it was the main topic of discussion.
-We had a plethora of supplementary materials to disseminate and I took the opportunity to discuss the fascinating discovery of a liquid water ocean beneath the crust of the moon Enceladus.
+We had a great deal of supplementary materials to disseminate and I took this opportunity to discuss the fascinating discovery of a liquid water ocean beneath the crust of the moon Enceladus.

 NASA EDGE is a TV show that broadcasts in the format of a video podcast.
 Their content explores different missions, technologies, and projects developed by NASA.
 It is hosted by Chris Giersch, Franklin Fitzgerald, and Blair Allen who also produce the program.
 They were selected as one of the official NASA broadcasters for the 2017 Total Solar Eclipse.
 The broadcast went for over 4 hours on Eclipse Day as they hosted many different scientists and subject experts to discuss the various aspects of the celestial event.
 Personally, I was on the team which populated the various social media platforms that NASA EDGE publishes on, such as Twitter.
 As part of that initiative, I also worked with a team of student volunteers from the university and together we posted eclipse content to the Twitter, Facebook, Instagram, and Snapchat feeds.
-Thanks to the tireless efforts of these volunteers, I was able to walk around the area in and outside of the stadium to engage with the public.
+Thanks to the tireless efforts of these volunteers, I was able to walk around the area in and outside the stadium to engage with the public.
 There were plenty of glasses yet to be distributed and once first contact occurred (when the first partial eclipse began) at 11:52:26 am, I was sure to very loudly remind everyone to look at the skies.
 Much to the bemusement of all those around, of course, I continued to make this announcement while distributing the glasses and answering questions about the science behind the partial eclipse event.

 One utility that came in handy was what is known as a “pinhole projector”.
 One of these can be fashioned in many different ways, but it basically amounts to creating a hole on a piece of paper or plastic and then projecting the shadow onto a light-colored surface.
 This achieves the effect of showing an eclipsed projection of the Sun.
 Other ways of observing this effect can be seen by looking at the shadows of leaves.

 After totality my colleagues and I observed the phenomenon known as “shadow bands” which occur immediately prior and after a total solar eclipse.
 These can be described as similar to viewing sunlight reflecting off the surface of a swimming pool.
-The primary cause for these bands are slivers of sunlight passing through the turbulent layers of atmosphere; similar to why stars “twinkle” in the night sky.
+The primary cause for these bands are slivers of sunlight passing through the turbulent layers of atmosphere; similar to the way stars “twinkle” in the night sky.
 I then took to walking around and asking people about their immediate reactions to what they had just witnessed.
 The responses ranged from awe and wonder to pure jubilation.
-From there I spent the remainder of the partial eclipse walking around the crowd as they exited and performing more outreach with the trusty pinhole projector.
+From there I spent the remainder of the partial eclipse walking around the crowd as they exited and performing more outreach with my trusty pinhole projector.

 – – http://imgur.com/a/RUisW